nf-core/nanoseq/CODE_OF_CONDUCT.md

 We have therefore adopted this code of conduct (CoC), which we require all members of our community and attendees in nf-core events to adhere to in all our workspaces at all times.
 Workspaces include but are not limited to Slack, meetings on Zoom, Jitsi, YouTube live etc.

-Our CoC will be strictly enforced and the nf-core team reserve the right to exclude participants who do not comply with our guidelines from our workspaces and future nf-core activities.
+Our CoC will be strictly enforced and the nf-core team reserves the right to exclude participants who do not comply with our guidelines from our workspaces and future nf-core activities.

 We ask all members of our community to help maintain a supportive and productive workspace and to avoid behaviours that can make individuals feel unsafe or unwelcome.
 Please help us maintain and uphold this CoC.